 Sheltie Pin Puppies – Before You Buy…

-Before looking at a breeder to buy a Sheltie Pin pup from, it’s important for you to understand that even though the Sheltie Pin is a hybrid that’s mainly bred to keep its owner’s company he needs more than simply being with you.
+Before looking at a breeder to buy a Sheltie Pin pup from, you need to understand that even though the Sheltie Pin is a hybrid that’s mainly bred to keep its owner’s company he needs more than simply being with you.

 They have tons of energy and will need to get plenty of exercise.